Call for Papers: Open Sessions

 Acquisition and Collection Development Section

-Acquisition and Collection Development Section is seeking proposals for papers to be presented at the IFLA World Library and Information Congress in Columbus, Ohio, USA from 13-19 August 2016.
+The Acquisition and Collection Development Section is seeking proposals for papers to be presented at the IFLA World Library and Information Congress in Wrocław, Poland, from 19-25 August, 2017.

-We are kindly asking for appropriate submissions shedding light on:
+We are kindly asking for appropriate submissions for presentations no longer than 15 minutes each and shedding light on:

 Full abstracts (in any of IFLA’s official languages) of up to 500 words should be submitted for review by members of the Section.